Go Back Email Link

 Instructions

-• Take two pipe cleaners together and fold them over themselves to create a (somewhat) round crystal shape.
+• Take two pipe cleaners together and fold them onto themselves to create a (somewhat) round crystal shape.
 Try not to leave any openings or gaps.

 folding the pipe cleaners into a round shape

 • Cut 6-8 inches of twine or thread.
 Tie twine to the pipe cleaner.
-In a clean and dry glass jar measure how long the twine should be suspended.
-The pipe cleaner should not touch the bottom of the jar.
+In a clean and dry glass jar, measure how long the twine should be suspended.
+Nothing should touch the bottom of the container.

 pipe cleaners folded into rounds